taurus-org/taurus_pyqtgraph/README.md

 `pip install taurus_pyqtgraph`

+Alternatively, you can install with conda:

+`conda install -c taurus-org taurus_pyqtgraph`

-For developing, use a python3 virtual env (or conda, or similar) and:
+For development, use a python3 virtual env (or conda, or similar) and:

 ```
 git clone https://github.com/taurus-org/taurus_pyqtgraph.git